compose-spec/compose-spec/spec.md

 > **Note**
 >
-> If the Dockerfile for the image already exposes ports, it is visible to other containers on the network even is `expose` is not set in your Compose file.
+> If the Dockerfile for the image already exposes ports, it is visible to other containers on the network even if `expose` is not set in your Compose file.

 ### extends